Master of Science in Cybersecurity Management

 The 🌐 icon appears in the title of traditional courses that are also available as a set of module courses.

 The Master of Science in Cybersecurity Management will prepare graduates for leadership roles directing and protecting critical information infrastructures.
 You will learn to develop, implement, evaluate, and update the cybersecurity policies and practices that allow an organization to effectively respond to the dynamic cybersecurity landscape.
 Graduates will be adept in the management of information continuity, asset classification and control, compliance management, and the secure administration of IT infrastructure, as well as incident response.

-The Master of Science in Cybersecurity Management program consists of a minimum of 60 quarter credit hours.
+The Master of Science in Cybersecurity Management program consists of a minimum of 60 to 80 quarter credit hours, depending on your choice of the general program or a concentration.
 Upon successful completion of the program, you will be awarded a master of science degree.

 - Theory and Principles: Evaluate theories, principles, and best practices related to the evolving global cybersecurity landscape by assessing and reviewing recent strategies.

 - Industry Research: Demonstrate the scholastic maturity to develop research topics and projects based on underlying cybersecurity principles learned throughout the program.

 - Critical Thinking: Recommend appropriate cybersecurity theories and frameworks to stakeholders to evaluate, mitigate, and manage ongoing risks, threats, and vulnerabilities in contexts of uncertainty.

 - Decision Analysis: Analyze data using accepted best practices for the purpose of synthesizing an effective and ethical cybersecurity solution.